aresnik11/amy-resnik/README.md

 # Personal Website V2

 This is the second version of my personal website.

-Built with React, JavaScript, Semantic UI, and custom CSS.
+Built with
+* React
+* JavaScript
+* Custom CSS
+* Nuka Carousel
+* Font Awesome

 Visit [https://amyresnik.com](https://amyresnik.com) to view the site.